Cognigy/Documentation/docs/en/docs/live-agent/teams.md

 | Team Description | Give a short description about the Team                                        | For example,: Team to resolve issues related to the product         |
 | Checkbox         | Check this box if you would like to auto assign the Conversations in this Team | If this is not checked, the Conversation will remain as unassigned. |

 - Click on Create Team.
-The screen below will open up, where you can add Agents to a Team.
+The screen below will open up where you can add Agents to a Team.
 All added Agents will be notified when a Conversation is assigned to their Team.

 <figure>
 <img src="{{config.site_url}}live-agent/images/LA-teams-add-agents-to-team.png" width="100%" alt="Add Agents to Teams Screen" />